Wikitude/wikitude-cordova-plugin/Android/README.md

 ## DESCRIPTION

-The Wikitude PhoneGap Plugin enables web developers to embed an Augmented Reality view into their PhoneGap project.
-One can create a fully featured app with advanced Augmented Reality features, including Image Recognition, purely using HTML, CSS and Javascript.
+The Wikitude PhoneGap Plugin enables web developers to embed an augmented reality view into their PhoneGap project.
+One can create a fully featured app with advanced Augmented Reality features, including Image Recognition, purely using HTML, CSS and JavaScript.

 ###The Wikitude PhoneGap Plugin

 * Available for iOS and Android
 * Simple and seamless native PhoneGap integration
-* Fully customizable Augmented Realty view
+* Fully customizable augmented reality (AR) view
-* Includes the full feature set of the Wikitude SDK
+* Full feature set of the Wikitude SDK
 * AR content is purely written in HTML and JavaScript

 ![image](http://www.wikitude.com/wp-content/uploads/2012/12/Plugin_Phonegap.png)

 ###The Augmented Reality View
-From a technical point of view the SDK adds a UI component, similar to a web view.
-In contrast to a standard web view this AR view can render Augmented Reality content.
+From a technical point of view the SDK adds a UI component called **AR View**, similar to a web view.
+In contrast to a standard web view the AR View can render augmented reality content.

-Note: Content developed for this AR View is written in JavaScript and HTML.
-The .html and .js files for this view are different from the PhoneGap .js and .html files.
-The AR engine working in the background is called ARchitect Engine and is powering the SDK.
+Content developed for the AR View is written in JavaScript and HTML.
+The .html and .js files for the AR view are different from the PhoneGap .js and .html files.

 ###Further developer resources
 * [Full documentation and additional tutorials](http://forum.wikitude.com/documentation)